lemlac/mulem/docs/reference.md

 *Version 0.1 (Draft)*

 Mu (also called *Mulang*) is a general-purpose, multi-paradigm language with significant whitespace.
 It is expression-oriented and gives programmers explicit control over evaluation strategy, memory model, and error handling.
-Mu is planned to be both compiled and interpreted within the same language, making it suitable for systems programming, AI, and game development.
+It funds the right balance between *conciseness* and *eloquence.* Mu is planned to be both compiled and interpreted within the same language, making it suitable for systems programming, AI, and game development.

 Mu targets developers who want Python-like readability, Rust-like control and safety features, and F#-style expressive pipelines — especially for domains like robotics, systems programming, AI, and games.